Columbus Fiery Foods Festival happening this weekend on the Scioto Mile - NewsBreak

 Apologetic mom of teen linked to theft ring works to stop kids from stealing cars

-COLUMBUS, Ohio (WSYX) — The parents of teenagers linked to a theft ring in Columbus allegedly stealing Kias and Hyundai’s are begging for additional help and services from the juvenile justice system to stop the spike in teen crime.
-“He's definitely out here stealing cars and getting into...
+COLUMBUS, Ohio (WSYX) — The parents of a teenager linked to a theft ring in Columbus allegedly stealing Kias and Hyundai’s are begging for additional help and services from the juvenile justice system to stop the spike in teen crime.
+“He's definitely out here stealing cars and getting...

 2 people killed after car crashes into tree in Westerville